-- You can download the Report/KPI from below mentioned link so that you can use it to upload it to your ByD system (Business Analytics WoC > Common Task Upload/Download): We recommend to upload the report first and second the KPI.
-Please make sure the release of the file and the release of ByD system match.
+- You can download the Report/KPI from below mentioned link so that you can use it to upload it to your ByD system (Business Analytics WoC > Common Task Upload/Download): Please make sure the release of the file and the release of ByD system match.

 You can also use the reference system for US to download the KPI/report.
 There will be also a demo guide for partners available.

 2. Then, you upload the report and KPI files into your SAP Business By Design system.
 How to upload the files in is described in the video at the end.